Renowned climate scientist comes under fire

 “We decide who is a luminary,” she said.
 “That kind of admission is something that affects your reputation in the community, and we strive to have people with a good reputation in the community.”

+Any journalist who obtained information in the way Gleick did would be fired from a traditional newsroom, said Kelly McBride, senior faculty at the Poynter Institute journalism school.
+She said reporters should not use information from the memos that Gleick obtained without taking pains to verify it.

-Additional reporting by Deborah Zabarenko; Editing by Steve Gorman, Tim Gaynor and Sandra Maler
+Additional reporting by Deborah Zabarenko; Editing by Steve Gorman and Tim Gaynor